ValJed/task/README.md

 Tiny tasks CLI in Rust.

 Usage:
-  task ls                 shows the list of existing tasks task add <content>      created task based on passed string task done <id>          marks passed id task done task del <id>           deletes task based on passed id task clear              clear all tasks
+tasks use                     uses or creates new context tasks ls                      shows the list of tasks tasks lsc                     shows the list of contexts tasks add \"<content>\"       creates task based on content string tasks done <id>               marks task as done tasks rm <id>                 deletes task based on the id tasks rmc <name>              deletes context based on the name tasks clear                   clear all tasks for active context

 OPTIONS:
 -h, --help                    shows help